 In the Winter, things can look bleak.
 The sun doesn’t shine for days.
 Many things in nature look dead.
 The cold weather can keep you inside – isolated from others – longing for a change of season.

 Then slowly, temperatures begin to rise.
 The sun peaks its head from behind the blanket of grey in the sky.
 A change of season is approaching.

 We hear Christians talk about their “seasons”.
 A season of waiting.
 A season of rest.
 A season of joy.
 A season of busyness.
 A season of boldness.
 Sometimes a season of discouragement.

 But seasons change.

 Whether we are currently in a joyful or a sorrowful season, life isn’t stagnant.
-In nature or in life, things don’t stay the same forever.
+In nature and in life, things don’t stay the same forever.